Agelaius phoeniceus phoeniceus, A. p. fortis, A. p. arctolegus

 Taxonomy: As many as 26 subspecies are recognized (Pyle 1997, Gill and Donsker 2017, Clements et al 2016, Jaramillo and Burke 1999).
 Those which may occur in Nebraska are zasterius, breeding from Idaho to western Montana to Utah and Texas, stereus, breeding from eastern Montana to North Dakota and central Colorado, wintering to Arizona and west Texas, fortis, breeding from South Dakota to northern Arizona east to western Kansas and north Texas, wintering to southern Arizona and Florida, arctolegus, breeding from Northwest Territories to southeast British Columbia and east to Ontario and Iowa, wintering from southeast Arizona and Ohio to Louisiana, and phoeniceus, breeding from Wisconsin to Prince Edward Island south to northeast Texas and Florida, wintering to south Texas and Florida.

-The type specimen of fortis was collected at Omaha, Douglas Co (Bruner et al 1904); this race is a regular migrant as far east as western Iowa (DuMont 1934).
+The type specimen of fortis was collected at Omaha, Douglas Co (Bruner et al 1904); this form is a regular migrant as far east as western Iowa (DuMont 1934).

 - High counts: 100,000 at Jack Sinn WMA, Lancaster Co 5 Apr 2014, 75,000 in Lincoln Co 15 Feb 2015, 38,000 in Scotts Bluff Co 6 Mar 1994, and 35,000 at Kiowa WMA, Scotts Bluff Co 8 Mar 1998.